battermann/sbt-json/README.md

 If you want to use play-json add the play-json library dependency:

     libraryDependencies += "com.typesafe.play" %% "play-json" % "2.6.0"

+## Usage

+After a successful installation place one or more `.json` files containing sample JSON documents in the directory `src/main/resources/json/`.

+By default play-json formats will be generated.
+If you don't use play-json in your project add `jsonInterpreter := plainCaseClasses` to your `build.sbt` file and reload sbt.

+On compile, case classes will be generated in `target/scala-{version}/src_managed/compiled_json/jsonmodels/{name}` where `name` will be the name of the corresponding `.json` file.

+To use the generated models, import `jsonmodels.{name}._` in your application code.
+You can now map a JSON document that has the same schema as the sample JSON document (e.g. from an API response) to the generated models.
+This can be done implicitly e.g. with circe or with play-json (see examples below).

+## Why use sbt-json?

+sbt-json supports easy, statically typed and implicit access to JSON data with minimal overhead and minimal boiler-plate.

+There are other online tools (e.g. [http://json2caseclass.cleverapps.io](http://json2caseclass.cleverapps.io) or [http://transform.now.sh/json-to-scala-case-class](https://transform.now.sh/json-to-scala-case-class)) that allow pasting a JSON string to generate Scala case classes which you can copy and paste back into your solution.
+But with sbt-json, once installed, you don't need an external tool.
+Moreover, the workflow of adding a new JSON schema involves less steps and the generated case classes do not need to be maintained.

+Additionally sbt-json handles a lot of edge cases that will cause problems when using the available online tools.
+For example:

+* Optional object fields will be recognized automatically for an array of a given objects
+* Derived class names will be unique
+* Scala reserved words will be avoided

+Another advantage of sbt-json is the optional generation of play-json formats that otherwise you would have to write manually.

 ## Settings